 Our project entails long-term ethnographic fieldwork in the territories of four EU member states, France, Greece, Italy, and Spain – territories vastly diverse in their relationship to their national states, as well in their historical and current experiences with alterity, marginalization, and human mobility; yet similar in their capacity as sociocultural, legal (political), and physical EU borderlands, where processes of care and control in the context of undocumented maternity hinge on and reflect various relations and hierarchies, born of distinct but also shared social, cultural, historical, political, and economic factors.

-We will conduct research at various locations where undocumented migrant expecting or recent mothers seek or receive antenatal and postnatal care, and deliver their babies.
-This will include hospital maternity wards, but also various other structures and locations, such as the premises of health NGOs, refugee camps, hot spots, and less or more open “hospitality” spaces.
+We have conducted research at various locations where undocumented migrant expecting or recent mothers seek or receive antenatal and postnatal care, and deliver their babies.
+This has included hospital maternity wards, regional health centers, the premises of health NGOs, refugee camps, and various others less or more open “hospitality” spaces.

-Fieldwork in Italy will be conducted by our project’s principal investigator, Vanessa Grotti, and by research associate Chiara Quagliariello.
-Vanessa will investigate undocumented maternity in Sicily; she will be based in Syracuse, but will conduct research throughout the island.
-Both Vanessa and Chiara will conduct research in the island of Lampedusa, where Chiara will take the lead.
-Chiara will also be in charge of research in Malta.
+Fieldwork in Italy has been conducted by our project’s principal investigator, Vanessa Grotti, and by research associate Chiara Quagliariello.
+Vanessa investigated undocumented maternity in Syracuse, Sicily from July 2016 to July 2017.
+Chiara conducted research in the island of Lampedusa, from July 2016 to January 2017.

-Nina will also be in charge of fieldwork in Spain’s Northern Africa enclaves, Ceuta and Melilla.
+Research associate Nina Sahraoui has been in charge of research in Spain’s Northern Africa enclaves, Ceuta and Melilla.

 * We use the term “migration” (as well as “”migrant,” “migratory,” etc.) to denote cross-border mobility in general – NOT to imply a distinction between people with or without claims to international protection.